Eemeliri/emerald_stuff/README.md

 * Check EVs and IVs in PC by pressing Start
 * Move name instead of TM name in shops (Credit: Duke)
 * Changed Battle Frontier Pokemon to include up to Gen 6
+* More wild encounters after the Elite Four for Gen I-VI Pokemon

 ### Other Changes
 * [**Overworld expansion**](https://github.com/ghoulslash/pokeemerald/tree/overworld-expansion)